-Special Collections, including the Rare Books Department, like the rest of the world, is emerging from the shadow of the COVID Pandemic.
+Special Collections, including the Rare Books Department, like the rest of the world, is operating under the strictures of the COVID Pandemic.
 Fortunately, we were able to acquire new books and related materials during the vicissitudes of 2020, which we reported on in a November blog post, and are pleased to announce further significant purchases during 2021 from reputable dealers to grow our collections.

 The first item is a work reflecting the response of English Catholics to persecution in their homeland.
 It is a English Recusant’s Prayer Book titled ‘Exercitium hebdomadarium, collectore Ioanne Wilsono sacerdote Anglo; in gratiam piorum Catholicorum’ from 1630 bound along with a Book of Hours titled ‘Officium passionis Iesu Christi ex oraculis prophetarum desumptum’ originally published in 1621.
 This pocket prayer book was compiled by Jesuit priest John Wilson, who managed the English College Press at St. Omer.
 The two books were edited by Wilson and printed in the same typographic format at Antwerp at the Plantin Press of Balthasar Moretus.
 Both parts include Flemish Baroque engravings in the style of Antoine Wierix, including the second part with a series of nearly a dozen scenes showing the Passion of the Christ.
 (1) Both editions are considered scares and this second edition was purchased from Samuel Gedge Books of England.